KINFOO/why-code-with-ldt/README.md

     * _functions_
         * What do they return?
     * _tables_
+        * Which field is code assistance worthy?
         * What is the type or their fields?
-        * Whick field is code assistance worthy?

 # Assistance